Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

 1. Follow this documentation to create a new WordPress site: [How to set up a new WordPress website on Azure App Service](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/how-to-set-up-a-new-wordpress-website-on-azure-app-service/ba-p/3729150)

 2. Map your custom domain to the App Service using the following steps: [Map existing custom DNS name - Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain?tabs=root%2Cazurecli).
-If you have integrated the Azure Front Door with WordPress on App Service, then you can map your custom domain to the Azure Front Door using these steps: [How to add a custom domain - Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-add-custom-domain)
+If you have integrated Azure Front Door with App Service, then you must map custom domain to Azure Front Door rather than App Service by following these steps: [How to add a custom domain - Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-add-custom-domain)

 3. Now, go to your App Service dashboard in Azure Portal, click on Configuration -> Application Settings, and add the following settings and save them.
 This would restart your App Service and install multi-site WordPress.